Bus Projects is not currently accepting proposals.

 During our open call rounds, Bus Projects welcomes applications from a broad constituency of cultural producers including artists, collectives, collaborators, writers and curators at all career levels.

 We favour applications involving the creation of new works that are experimental, critical, and/or interdisciplinary in nature.
-People of culturally and linguistically diverse backgrounds and people of Aboriginal and Torres Strait Islander descent are encouraged to apply.
+First Nations, culturally and linguistically diverse, LGBTIQA+ and artists with disability are encouraged to apply.

 Arini Byng, Sean Dockray, Tamsen Hopkinson, Steven Rhall, Jacqui Shelton, Fayen d'Evie, Public OfficeMeans, of Production